KierDugan/PoShWarp/README.md

 Motivation
 ----------

-Our systems contain projects strewn all over our systems.
+Our systems contain projects strewn all over the place.
 We aim to keep things organised but something will always disrupt our careful organisation, and it becomes far to easy to forget where all these things end up living.
 With PoShWarp, this problem becomes far more manageable because these commonly-used